cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The Discrete Wavelet Transform
 ------------------------------

-This section defines the discrete WDM wavelet transform, present its exact formulation, and describe a computationally efficient implementation suitable for practical use.

 The WDM wavelets form a complete orthonormal basis for discretely sampled time series,

 .. math::